angelpena619/Regex-Tutorial/README.md

-Email Matching Regex

-Regular expressions are used to find certain patterns of characters within a string.
+REGEX (Regular expressions) are used to find certain patterns of characters within a string.
 They are used to validate input, replace or change a character within a sequence.
 This is a regex for matching character information for valid email addressess.

 ## Summary